demisto/content/Packs/RSANetWitness_v11_1/Scripts/RSAGetRawLog/README.md

-Use this script to get RAW log
+Use this script to get RAW log.
+Each RSA Netwitness log contains the eventsource meta that contain an ip address that can be requested using RSA NetWitness Packets and Logs.
+This log is after set in the field rsarawlogslist.

 ## Script Data